How to Create a Timeless Coastal Home

 4. Incorporate classic coastal elements like shiplap, stripes, and pops of blue.

 Shiplap may be considered a trend according to some people, but as far as coastal home style goes, it is a classic.
 Stripes have been used in coastal decor for ages.
-They were actually used on sailors uniform in the days of Napoleon to spot anyone who had fallen overboard.
-Stripes are still prominent in coastal style textiles and rugs.
-The color blue is an immediate association with water, and this calming hue can automatically evoke a coastal style when incorporated in coastal design.
+They were actually used on sailors’ uniforms in the days of Napoleon to spot anyone who had fallen overboard.
+Stripes are still prominent in coastal-style textiles and rugs.
+The color blue is an immediate association with water, and utilizing sea blues or light blues can automatically evoke a coastal style when incorporated into the coastal design.

 5. Use woven textures subtly.